102.2 Jazz FM: Availability

-As well as broadcasting on FM in London, Jazz FM was made available on digital radio in the United Kingdom via the Sky Digital platform on 30 April 2002 and on the Freeview platform on 30 October 2002.
+As well as on FM in London, Jazz FM was made available on digital radio in the United Kingdom via the Sky Digital platform on 30 April 2002 and on the Freeview platform on 30 October 2002.
 Both were preceded by test transmissions.
 Jazz FM was available on DAB digital radio on MXR multiplexes in England, South Wales, and Central Scotland (excluding MXR North West, which hosted the defunct 100.4 Jazz FM service for the North West) and the Switch Digital multiplex covering Greater London.
 Jazz FM was broadcast around the world on the Internet through its website.

 Jazz FM events

 Jazz FM Events specialised in setting up and providing events based on jazz and soul.
 This included concerts and performances in bars in the UK.

 Jazz FM connections

 Jazz FM Connections was a dating site run by People2People.com.
 The service required an individual to pay a subscription to chat and meet people registered on the service.
 The service continued as Smooth FM Connections and later became Smooth Soulmates.